Three wise monkeys

 Lafcadio Hearn refers to them as the three mystic apes.

-There are various meanings ascribed to the monkeys and the proverb including associations with being of good mind, speech and action.
-The phrase is often used to refer to those who deal with impropriety by turning a blind eye.
+There are at least two divergent interpretations of the maxim: in Buddhist tradition, it is about avoiding evil thoughts and deeds.
+In the West, however, it is often interpreted as dealing with impropriety by turning a blind eye.

 Outside Japan the monkeys' names are sometimes given as Mizaru, Mikazaru and Mazaru, as the last two names were corrupted from the Japanese originals.
 The monkeys are Japanese macaques, a common species in Japan.

 Origin

-The source that popularized this pictorial maxim is a 17th-century carving over a door of the Tōshō-gū shrine in Nikkō, Japan.
-The carvings at Tōshō-gū Shrine were carved by Hidari Jingoro, and believed to have incorporated Confucius’s Code of Conduct, using the monkey as a way to depict man’s life cycle.
+The source that popularized this pictorial maxim is a 17th-century carving over a door of a stable of the Tōshō-gū shrine in Nikkō, Japan.
+The carvings at Tōshō-gū Shrine were carved by Hidari Jingoro, and are believed to have incorporated Confucius’s Code of Conduct, using the monkey as a way to depict man’s life cycle.
 There are a total of eight panels, and the iconic three wise monkeys picture comes from panel 2.
 The philosophy, however, probably originally came to Japan with a Tendai-Buddhist legend, from China in the 8th century (Nara Period).
 It has been suggested that the figures represent the three dogmas of the so-called middle school of the sect.

 In Chinese, two similar phrases exist: one is in the late Analects of Confucius (from 4th to 2nd century BCE), that reads: "Look not at what is contrary to propriety; listen not to what is contrary to propriety; speak not what is contrary to propriety; make no movement which is contrary to propriety" (非禮勿視，非禮勿聽，非禮勿言，非禮勿動); the other is in the book Xunzi (from the 3rd century BCE), which reads: "[The gentleman] makes his eyes not want to see what is not right, makes his ears not want to hear what is not right, makes his mouth not want to speak what is not right, and makes his heart not want to deliberate over what is not right" (使目非是無欲見也，使耳非是無欲聞也，使口非是無欲言也，使心非是無欲慮也).
 Those may be the inspiration for the pictorial maxim after Chinese works were brought into Japan.

 It is through the Kōshin rite of folk religion that the most significant examples are presented.
 The Kōshin belief or practice is a Japanese folk religion with Chinese Taoism origins and ancient Shinto influence.
 It was founded by Tendai Buddhist monks in the late 10th century.
 A considerable number of stone monuments can be found all over the eastern part of Japan around Tokyo.
 During the later part of the Muromachi period, it was customary to display stone pillars depicting the three monkeys during the observance of Kōshin.